diogotcorreia/master-thesis/docs/content/ch05-results.typ

   message: "AdditionalBenefits is not 1 anymore",
 )
-Finally, a single issue has _Additional Benefits_, because it starts by traversing the globals of the current context, instead of on a local object.
+Finally, a single issue has _Additional Benefits_, because it starts by traversing the globals of the current context, instead of a local object.
 However, the respective code is only used in a testing context with static paths, and is therefore not exploitable.